About me

 I also study how related neural dynamics support the rapid and flexible updating of internal representations on slow (hours) and fast (sub-second) timescales.

-I use a variety of experimental and quantitative approaches - neural recording and perturbation tools, behavioural assays in rodents, neural network models, and statistical analysis of high-dimensional data.
+I use a variety of experimental and quantitative approaches - neural recording and perturbation tools, behavioural assays in rodents, neural network models, deep learning, and statistical analysis of high-dimensional data.

 Current work: